-GDP Annual Growth Rate in Argentina is expected to be -1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Argentina to stand at -1.20 in 12 months time.
-In the long-term, the Argentina GDP Annual Growth Rate is projected to trend around 2.30 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Argentina is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Argentina GDP Annual Growth Rate is projected to trend around 2.00 percent in 2023, according to our econometric models.